bmcheung/appointment_scheduler/README.md

  - utilizes django's User class and authentication, class based views, form authentication, minor tdd

- - added a route with disabled csrf for Lyft technical sample
+ - added /test route with disabled csrf for Lyft technical sample

 # To Do